İris Rosenberger

 55 kg is a member of Fenerbahçe Swimming in Istanbul.
 In Germany, she swims for the teams, SV Wacker Burghausen, Erster Münchner SC and SG Essen.

 Her identical twin sister Yasemin (Jasmin) is also a swimmer.
 The twins were born to German father Peter Rosenberger and Turkish mother Leyla Aktaş-Rosenberger, a painter, ceramic artist and sculptor, in Traunstein, Germany.
 They have a younger sister Deniz, who is also a swimmer.
-Iris studied business administration at the Ludwig Maximilian University of Munich.
+Iris studied business administration at LMU Munich.

 Representing Turkey, Iris took part in the 100 m butterfly event at the 2008 Summer Olympics, where she swam 1:01.67 without advancing to the finals.

 In 2009, Iris set new Turkish national records in 50 m butterfly with 27.00 and in 100 m butterfly with 59:45.
 She holds more than 19 national records for Turkey.